 A 45 minute drive from Hobart, boasting views of the picturesque D’entrecasteaux Channel and Bruny Island, will lead you to Middleton.
 Country Fair Scarecrow Competition entrants are another feature of the trip.
 Dressed in all manner of amusing and elaborate costumes, the scarecrows make for an entertaining journey.
 And you might be lucky enough to see some of the Sydney to Hobart boats sailing in The Channel.

-Entertainment & Activities in Tasmania
+Entertainment and Activities in Tasmania

 No one can complain about variety.
 Get a load of this running sheet.